SuwonJ/Python_ML_Workshop/README.md

-# Python Machine Learning Workshop
+# Machine Learning with Python
 This is a repository for the 5-day program for Machine Learning with Python at Daegu Il Science High School in January 2025.
 This program is designed for approaching machine learning through hands-on practices and team projects.

 ## Workshop Goals